 Teaching Policy

-Lessons include instruction to develop and strengthen technique and individual artistry, I use scales, etudes, and a variety of repertoire, including Suzuki Method materials, to provide a framework for student progress.
-I believe that the focused study of music can help individuals develop important qualities, such as responsibility, confidence, compassion, leadership, determination, hard work, and patience.
+Lessons include instruction to develop and strengthen technique and individual artistry.
+I use scales, etudes, and a variety of repertoire, including Suzuki Method materials, to provide a framework for student progress.
+I believe that the focused study of music can help individuals develop important qualities, such as responsibility, confidence, compassion, leadership, determination, hard work, personal expression, and patience.
 I teach people through pieces of music, not just the pieces themselves.

 Student Files